 • St. Mark's Grammar School was established in Salt Lake City in 1867 by the Bishop of the Episcopal Church's Utah and Idaho Territories, Daniel Sylvester Tuttle.
 In 1880, the mother-in-law of a priest associated with the Episcopal Diocese donated funds to establish a boarding school for girls, named after her husband Benjamin Rowland.
 In 1896, St. Mark's School closed in support of the public school system of the newly designated state of Utah, but it reopened as a boys school in 1964, and shortly thereafter it merged with Rowland Hall.
 Rowland Hall-St. Mark's is still officially the name of our school, although today we are most often known colloquially as Rowland Hall.

 • Rowland Hall has been an independent school since 1948.

-• Rowland Hall occupies two urban Salt Lake City campuses and serves 930 students from preschool (age 2) through grade 12.
+• Rowland Hall occupies two urban Salt Lake City campuses and serves 930 students from preschool (age 2) through twelfth grade.

 • Our student-teacher ratio is 10:1; the average class size is 16 students.

 • Four divisions make up our school: Beginning School (2PreK to kindergarten), Lower School (grades one through five), Middle School (grades six through eight), and Upper School (grades nine through twelve).

 • Rowland Hall is the only Utah school with an internationally recognized ski academy.
 Rowmark Ski Academy student-athletes consistently win at the local, regional, and national level and has an impressive number of alumni skiing for the U.S. Ski Team.
 We are the only school in Utah to offer professional ski training and competition at the junior level.